What Tools Do You Need To Change Brake Pads and Rotors?

-Changing brake pads and rotors is an essential part of maintaining the safety and performance of your vehicle.
+Changing brake pads and rotors is essential to maintaining your vehicle’s safety and performance.
 However, without the right tools, this can be a challenging task.
-This article will discuss the various tools you need to change the brake pads and rotors on your vehicle effectively and safely.
-Whether you’re a seasoned mechanic or a DIY enthusiast, having the right tools will make the job much easier and ensure that the brake components are installed correctly.
+This article will discuss the tools you need to change your vehicle’s brake pads and rotorseffectively and safely.
+Whether you’re a seasoned mechanic or a DIY enthusiast, having the right tools will make the job much easier and ensure the brake components are installed correctly.
 By the end of this article, you’ll have a clear understanding of the tools required to complete this maintenance task.

 1. Ratchet and Socket Kit

 To fix your vehicle, you must have a socket set.
-Even though you only need a metric set in most cases, it is best to choose a kit with both SAE and metric socket, as you never know what you may need.
+Although you only need a metric set in most cases, choosing a kit with both SAE and metric sockets is best, as you never know what you may need.
 Domestic cars typically use SAE sockets, and import vehicles use metrics.

 2. Torque Wrench